xint040/csce606teamcourseprojecteventnxt_FORKED/README.md

 1. Check your Gemfile.

-        Check if your Gemfile has "gem "pg""
+        Check if your Gemfile has gem "pg"

 2. Run "bundle install"